-The Federal Communications Commission collects self-reported, location-level data from Internet Service Providers through a Broadband Data Collection twice per year.
+The Federal Communications Commission collects self-reported, location-level data from Internet Service Providers through a Broadband Data Collection (BDC) twice per year.
 This data reflects the advertised availability of broadband service or where it could be installed within 10 business days, as reported by ISPs in those areas.

 The new National Broadband Maps, which now reflect location-by-location based data rather than the previously used census-block level data, are a significant improvement.
 However, numerous errors still persist in reported broadband availability.
-The FCC's reliance on advertised rather than actual speeds does not accurately reflect reality, with some providers overstating service availability or capabilities in their BDC filings.
-In some instances, providers might promise service of "up to" 100/20 megabits per second while failing to consistently provide that level of service.
-Despite allowing for individual speed-test challenges to mobile service claims, the FCC has denied the use of speed tests to verify service claims for wireline and fixed wireless access.
+The FCC's reliance on advertised rather than actual speeds often does not accurately reflect reality, with some providers overstating service availability or capabilities in their BDC filings.
+In some instances, providers advertise service of "up to" 100/20 megabits per second while failing to consistently provide that level of service.
+Despite allowing for individual speed-test challenges to mobile service claims, the FCC has denied the use of speed tests to verify service claims for wireline and fixed wireless access, except in limited circumstances.
+By allowing wireline speed tests more broadly, the FCC can empower consumers to hold service providers accountable for the actual service delivered while also improving the accuracy of the National Broadband Map.
 Additionally, some providers offer mobile hotspots that use a 5G or 4G LTE signal, marketing it as in-home broadband service and reporting this mobile service as fixed wireless access in BDC filings.